CraftedMods/mpm-lotr/README.md

 The mod was created with the MinecraftForge version "1.7.10-10.13.4.1614".
 You need to download the specified JARs and add them to a 'libs' folder.
+## Announcements
+Announcements can be found at the official Discord server (https://discord.gg/37GanUf).
 ## Download
 See the releases tab or the official [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mpm-lotr/files/) project page.